The-Marcy-Lab-School/se-unit-8/lesson-10-intro-to-redux/README.md

 ### Practice:

-After completing the learning assignments, answer the [short answer questions](practice/short_response.md).
+I. Write answers the [short response questions](practice/short_response.md).

+II.
 Next create a new version of counter app using class components and incorporating redux to handle state.
+Here is some guidance

-- cd `counter-2`.
+- cd `practice/counter-2`.
-- Run `npm install` and `npm start` in one termnial.
+- Run `npm install` in one termnial.
 - Open a second terminal and run `npm test`.
+If tests do not run automatically then press **Enter** to trigger a test run of the current test suite or **a** to trigger a run of all tests.
+- Here is a recommend order to start coding out components:

+  1. `src/index.js` - set up the store
+  2. `src/reducers/index.js` - set up the reducer
+  3. `src/index.js` - import reducers
+  4. `src/components/Counter.js` - create the counter component

-Follow the tests in order to successful create this application.
+- Follow the tests within `src/components/Counter.test.js` and `src/reducers/index.test.js` in order to successful create this application.

+- Once all tests are passing, run `npm start` from a another terminal.
+You can view your app in localhost:3000 and (optionally) use the the Redux developer tools.